Antoine Matthieu Le Carpentier

 Antoine Matthieu Le Carpentier (/fr/; Rouen, 1709 - Paris, 1773) was a French architect.

 Biography

-Antoine Matthieu Le Carpentier was born in Rouen, the son of a carpenter.
+Antoine Matthieu Le Carpentier was born in Rouen, Province of Normandy, the son of a carpenter.

 He became a member of the Académie royale d'architecture in 1756.
 His students included the brothers Joseph-Abel and Guillaume-Martin Couture, Jean-Baptiste Louis Élisabeth Le Boursier and Jean-Benoît-Vincent Barré.

 He died in Paris in 1773.

 Works

 His works include the rebuilding of the Château de la Ferté-Vidame (1771).